This guide is intended for users with varying levels of knowledge and experience of the Domotz Pro system:

 This feature is only available to the Team Master and delegated Team Members

-With the Collaboration feature the Agent owner (and any delegated Team Member) can grant network access to a trusted person, as long as this person has a Domotz account (each Agent can be shared with max 2 people).
+With the Access Management feature the Agent owner (and any delegated Team Member) can grant network access to a trusted person, as long as this person has a Domotz account (each Agent can be shared with max 2 people).
 This should be used to share Agents outside of your organization.
 You can also create a Team of colleagues from the Domotz Portal (see @5.1.
 Team Management ).

 * = Available on Advanced and Premium Plans only